Jc2k/pytest-docker-tools/README.md

 `pytest-docker-tools` is a set of opinionated helpers for creating `py.test` fixtures for your smoke testing and integration testing needs.
 It strives to keep your environment definition declarative, like a docker-compose.yml.
 It embraces py.test fixture overloading.
 It tries not to be too magical.

-The man interface provided by this library is a set of 'fixture factories'.
+The main interface provided by this library is a set of 'fixture factories'.
 It provides a 'best in class' implementation of a fixture, and then allows you to treat it as a template - injecting your own configuration declaratively.
 You can define your fixtures in your `conftest.py` and access them from all your tests, and you can override them as needed in individual test modules.

 The API is straightforward and implicitly captures the interdependencies in the specification.
 For example, here is how it might look if you were building out a microservice with a redis backend: